Ma'alul: History

-Ottoman era
+Ottoman period

-Incorporated into the Ottoman Empire in 1517, Ma'alul appeared in the census of 1596, located in the nahiya ("subdistrict") of Tiberias under the liwa' ("district") of Safad with a population of seventy-seven.
+Incorporated into the Ottoman Empire in 1517, Ma'alul appeared in the census of 1596, located in the nahiya (subdistrict) of Tiberias under the liwa' (district) of Safad with a population of seventy-seven.
 It paid taxes on a number of crops, including wheat and barley, as well as goats and beehives.

 Ma'alul, and the neighbouring towns and villages of Nazareth, Mejdal, Yafa, Jebatha and Kneffis paid taxes to the monks of Nazareth, who bought the right to collect these taxes from the Ottoman authorities in 1777 for two hundred dollars.
 Thirty years later, they again purchased this right, though this time for two thousands five hundred dollars, owing to the rise in the price of cereals and ground rents.
 Pierre Jacotin called the village Matoun on his map from 1799.

 In 1859 the population was estimated to be 280, who cultivated 42 faddans of land.
-In 1875 Victor Guérin found Ma'alul to have 350 inhabitants; all Muslim except about 30 "Schismatic Greeks."
+In 1875 Victor Guérin found Ma'alul to have 350 inhabitants; all Muslim except about 30 Greek Orthodox Christians.
 By the late nineteenth century, the village was made of adobe bricks, built on a hill, Just outside the village was a magnificent Roman mausoleum, called Qasr al-Dayr.

-A population list from about 1887 showed that Ma'lul had about 650 inhabitants; all Muslims.
+A population list from about 1887 showed that Ma'lul had about 650 inhabitants, all Muslims.